Hottie From 'Flavor Of Love' Can Cook Chicken And Has Her Own Cooking Show To Prove It

 Cronin said that when someone gets eliminated from one of the shows, they suddenly “snap out of it” rather quickly.
 The contestants then find themselves wondering, “What was I thinking?”

 Pollard has been honored for her television presence with an art exhibit in a museum.
-Pollard was introduced on Flavor Of Love in Season One and then followed up with her own spin-off I Love New York.
+Pollard was introduced on Flavor Of Love in Season 1 and then followed up with her own spin-off I Love New York.

 The art exhibit is dedicated to her time on Celebrity Big Brother UK, which aired back in 2016.